inimaz/vscode-extension-codecarbon/README.md

 This extension contributes the following settings:

--   `codecarbon.outputFileLocation`: The location of the output file.
-Default is `userHome` which will generate the `.codecarbon.emissions.csv` file into the user home.
 -   `codecarbon.launchOnStartup`: If true, the extension will start tracking the emissions when you open a new window.
 Defaults to true.

 ## Contributing